Variational Autoencoder based Metamodeling for Multi-Objective Topology Optimization of Electrical Machines: Dataset and methodology

 \section{Dataset and methodology}

-Our procedure for data-generation is discussed in \cite{9333549}.
+Our procedure for data generation is based on real-world industrial simulation workflow discussed in \cite{9333549}. \autoref{fig:TOP} illustrates modern-day machine designs.
 We use a large number of conventional magneto-static FE simulations, see e.g. \cite{Salon_1995aa}, and consider $k=1,\ldots,N$ different machine designs described by parameterizations $\mathbf{p}_k\in\mathbb{P}_{k}\subset\mathbb{R}^{n_k}$.
 We assume that the KPIs are identical for each topology and are denoted by the vector $\mathbf{\kpi}_k(\mathbf{p}_{k})$.
 The entries may for example correspond to material cost (Euro), maximum torque-ripple at limiting curve (Nm), maximum torque (Nm) or maximum power (W).
 An integrated design space $\mathbb{P}\subset\mathbb{R}^{n}$ with $n=1+n_1+\ldots+n_{N}$ is constructed from the individual parameter spaces of the topologies, i.e., we obtain for the $j$-th sample ($j=1,\ldots,S_{\textrm{tot}}$) if it belongs of topology $k$

 Finally, the complete input dataset can be written as